Nontheistic religion: Nontheist Quakers

 A nontheist Friend or an atheist Quaker is someone who affiliates with, identifies with, engages in and/or affirms Quaker practices and processes, but who does not accept a belief in a theistic understanding of God, a Supreme Being, the divine, the soul or the supernatural.
 Like theistic Friends, nontheist Friends are actively interested in realizing centered peace, simplicity, integrity, community, equality, and social justice in the Society of Friends and beyond.

+Unitarian Universalists

+Originating from Christian Unitarianism and Universalism, already two liberal strands of Christianity, Unitarian Universalism developed into a religious non-creedal movement that encompasses a wide range of theological perspectives, including atheism, agnosticism, humanism, and other forms of nontheism.
+Nontheistic Unitarian Universalists generally emphasize ethical values such as human dignity, compassion, reason, freedom of conscience, equality, and social responsibility rather than belief in a supernatural deity.
+Religious practice may therefore focus on communal worship, meditation, reflection, music, ritual, and social action, with these practices understood as ways of cultivating meaning, community, and ethical commitment rather than as acts of devotion to a supernatural being.